 Never shave your pubes with just the razor.
 Doing so increases the risk of severe irritation because this is a highly sensitive area.

-Shaving cream adds that layer of lubrication that protects skin from direct contact from the blade.
+Shaving cream adds that layer of lubrication that protects the skin from direct contact from the blade.

 Avoid using shave creams that have scents because it messes with the vagina’s pH level.

 Take note that shaving cream for men and women would be different because both will have different needs.